MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 ms.prod: microsoft-edge
 ms.localizationpriority: high
 ms.collection: M365-modern-desktop
-description: "Learn how to configure and use Cloud Site List Management for IE mode using the M365 Admin Center."
+description: "Learn how to configure and use Cloud Site List Management for IE mode using the Microsoft 365 Admin Center."
 ---

 # Cloud Site List Management for IE mode (Public Preview)

-This article explains how to configure and use Cloud Site List Management for Internet Explorer (IE) mode through the Microsoft 365 (M365) Admin Center.
+This article explains how to configure and use Cloud Site List Management for Internet Explorer (IE) mode through the Microsoft 365 (Microsoft 365) Admin Center.

 ## Overview

 Microsoft Edge with IE mode creates a seamless single browser experience for enterprise environments that have a mix of legacy and modern applications.
-You can control which applications need legacy compatibility such that your end-users have the most secure browsing experience without compromising business critical workflows.
+You can control which applications need legacy compatibility such that your end users have the most secure browsing experience without compromising business critical workflows.
 As you transition your workflows and applications from IE11 to IE mode, **Cloud Site List Management** lets you manage your site lists for IE mode in the cloud.
 This is done using the **Microsoft Edge Site Lists** experience in the **M365 Admin Center**.
 This experience is now in public preview.

 The preview experience  lets you store your organization’s site list in a compliant cloud location instead of needing an on-premises infrastructure to host your site list.
-You can create, import, export site lists, and audit changes to site list entries through the M365 Admin Center.
+You can create, import, export site lists, and audit changes to site list entries through the Microsoft 365 Admin Center.
 You can publish multiple site lists to the cloud and use group policy to assign different groups of devices to use different lists.

 ## Prerequisites